gianpierodiblasi/LogicalCircuit/README.md

 {
   "width": 800, // the canvas width (default: 800)
   "height": 600, // the canvas height (default: 600)
-  "showToolbar": true, // true to show a toolbar to manage the circuit, false otherwise (default: true) }
+  "showToolbar": false, // true to show a toolbar to manage the circuit, false otherwise (default: false) }
 ```
 #### methods